How to Ship Lithium Ion Batteries

 The Guidelines to Follow for Shipping Lithium Ion Batteries With USPS

-We’ve listed out the regulations you’ll need to follow if you want to ship lithium-ion batteries with the US Postal Service, as well as which services you can (and can’t) use in certain instances.
+We’ve listed the regulations you’ll need to follow if you want to ship lithium-ion batteries with the US Postal Service, and which services you can (and can’t) use in certain instances.

 If Batteries Are Installed In or Packed With the Equipment They Are Intended to Operate: